Nicolas de Neufville, seigneur de Villeroy

 Villeroy grew up at court and entered government service at a young age, following in the footsteps of his father Nicolas III de Neufville, and both grandfathers.
 In 1559, at the age of sixteen, he became a financial secretary and was soon employed by Catherine de' Medici, the widow of Henry II and the mother of the next three kings.
 Because those kings were either too young, too ill, or, in Henry III's case, too irresponsible to attend to the details of administration, Catherine took control of the government.
 In order to manage, she formed around her a core of trusted ministers, including Villeroy.

 In 1567, at the age of twenty-four, Villeroy became a secretary of state in succession to his father-in-law, Claude II de l'Aubespine.
 His wife, Madeleine de l’Aubespine, (1546–96) whom he probably married in 1561, was not only beautiful but learned enough to translate the epistles of Ovid.

-Villeroy himself had attended the Collège de Navarre, but did not remain in education for long enough to achieve high literary style—Cardinal Richelieu was to say of Villeroy that he possessed excellent judgement without advanced education (non aidé d'aucunes lettres)—though he occasionally wrote poetry himself and knew the poet Ronsard.
+Villeroy himself had attended the Collège de Navarre, but did not remain in education for long enough to achieve high literary style — Cardinal Richelieu was to say of Villeroy that he possessed excellent judgement without advanced education (non aidé d'aucunes lettres)—though he occasionally wrote poetry himself and knew the poet Ronsard.
 Villeroy and Madelaine had two sons and a daughter, but only one son, named Charles after the king, survived.
 Villeroy remarried after his wife's death in 1596 and had another son, Nicolas, who entered religion, becoming the abbot of La Chaise-Dieu.
 He was also commendatory abbot of Mozac, from 1571 - 1610.

 Villeroy soon became a favourite with the young Charles IX.
 He was also loved by Catherine de' Medici, and by Henry III until that king became detached and distant towards the end of his reign.
 Villeroy often found himself responsible for the negotiation of peace treaties.
-Perhaps his greatest achievement in that field was the Treaty of Fleix of 26 November 1580, which he concluded in one month, bringing to an end a short but dangerous war involving Henry of Navarre (the future Henry IV of France) in the south west of the country.
+Perhaps his greatest achievement in that field was the Treaty of Fleix of 26 November 1580, which he concluded in one month, bringing to an end a short but dangerous war involving Henry of Navarre (the future Henry IV) in the south west of the country.